 As a global city, Atlanta is home to a musical scene that’s especially dynamic, eclectic, and diverse (earning Atlanta its honorary title as hip hop’s “third coast.”)
 Where else can you find world-class opera and symphony, classic country and retro rockabilly, homegrown indie breakout bands, and some of the biggest names in rap and hip hop?
 Atlanta is also home to several legendary producers who’ve worked with the brightest stars in the business.
 If an internship in music is what you’re after, Atlanta has great opportunity.

-- Unique to Oglethorpe, all students regardless of major can join one of Oglethorpe’s audition-only musical troupes.
-This is difficult at most schools for non-music majors.
-The University Singers, led by Dr. W. Irwin Ray, explores the best of choral literature and performs several concerts a year.
+- Unique to Oglethorpe, all students regardless of major can join one of Oglethorpe’s musical ensembles.
+While this is difficult at many schools for non-music majors, at Oglethorpe this is a great opportunity for talented students to participate in performance groups.
+The University Singers, led by Dr. Timothy Powell, explores the best of choral literature and performs several concerts a year.
 The University Singers are also eligible to audition for the highly selective University Chorale.
-Try out for the Oglethorpe University Concert Winds, led by Mr. Paul Scanling; the Wind Ensemble performs at beloved Oglethorpe events like the Boar’s Head Holiday Festival and Oglethorpe Day.
-Or, if you have what it takes, join the Stormy Petrel Pep Band.
-The Pep Band rocks the Dorough Field House, bringing a hearty dose of the fighting spirit to their fellow classmates and sports fans!
+Try out for the Jazzy Petrels, the OU Jazz Ensemble, led by Dr. Brent Runnels, or the Oglethorpe University Concert Winds.
+These ensembles perform at beloved Oglethorpe events like the Boar’s Head Holiday Festival, Convocation, Oglethorpe Day and other on and off-campus events.